Best Tundra Towing Tire: Falken Wildpeak Picks

 When you tow with a Toyota Tundra, the tires under your truck play a major role in safety, stability and load carrying.
-Choosing tires with the right load index, strong sidewalls and predictable highway handling reduces heat buildup, improves braking and keeps your trailer tracking straight.
+The best Tundra towing tire is not simply the biggest tire that fits.
+It is the tire that matches your wheel size, load index, axle rating, driving surface and trailer weight.

 Top Picks